the-incluseum/anti-oppressive-spaces/definitions.md

 example, someone assigned male at birth would be assumed masculine in appearance, behavior and character traits, including a heterosexual attraction to those assigned female at birth.

+## Accessibility
+The idea that sites--real and virtual--should be easily accessible to all, regardless of any physical, visual, or cognitive impairment.
+Accessibility is often seen as an item to check off towards the end of the design process, especially in building digital sites and applications, instead of being an integral part of the process from the start.